Hernia Treatment Options Explained: Diagnosis, Surgical Repair, and Recovery

 • Blood clots and deep vein thrombosis

-More often than not, the benefits of hernia surgery outweigh the risks.
-Talk to your doctor about the likelihood of complications and what you can do to avoid them.
+Talk to your doctor about the likelihood of complications and what you can do to help avoid them.

 The guidance provided in this article follows general rules that should be discussed with your doctor.
 This article is for informational and educational purposes only.
 It does not substitute for medical advice.
 If in doubt, always consult your doctor.